-There are a variety of different sprouts, including bean, broccoli, beets, and pea sprouts.
+There are a variety of different sprouts, including bean, broccoli, beets, and pea sprouts (and don't forget about sprout seeds, either!).
 The nutritional value of the many types differ, but they’re typically rich in many vitamins, minerals, and essential amino acids.
 “They are high in vitamin K, many B vitamins like niacin, riboflavin, thiamin, folate, and pantothenic acid, as well as vitamin C and vitamin A,” says Amy Shapiro, MS, RD, CDN, founder of Real Nutrition.
 “Sprouts also contain minerals like zinc, calcium, manganese, and copper.”

 Now that you’re caught up on sprouts 101, keep reading to learn the health benefits of sprouts and tips on how to incorporate them into your diet.

-1. Sprouts help you fight illness and are anticancer
+1. Sprouts can potentially help fight illness and have anti-inflammatory properties

 Raw sprouts, especially broccoli sprouts, are rife with antioxidants.
 “Broccoli offers an incredible amount of glucoraphanin, the precursor to the compound sulforaphane,” Shapiro says.
 “Sulforaphane helps activate and strengthen our body’s natural cancer protection and helps decrease the chance of malignancy.”